-The paper is constructed as follows: Section II describes the properties of classical dynamics; quantum map evolution is analyzed in Section III, effective twodimensional (2D) and three-dimensional features of quantum evolution are considered in Section IV, the discussion of results is given in Section V.
+The paper is constructed as follows: Sec.
+II describes the properties of classical dynamics; quantum map evolution is analyzed in Sec.
+III, effective two-dimensional (2D) and three-dimensional (3D) features of quantum evolution are considered in Sec.
+IV, and a discussion of the results is given in Sec.
+V.